metagraph-dev/metagraph/docs/getting_started/use_case_1_airline_connectedness.rst

 region / city market.

-Since we’re mostly concerned with where passengers will end up going (and not which airport they choose), we’ll view city markets as the regions that we’re trying to determine the connectedness of.
+Since we’re mostly concerned with where passengers will end up going (and not which airport they choose), we will view city markets as the regions of interest.

-There looks to be a lot of information that’s not relevant to finding the most well connected region, e.g. the distance of a flight path (we’re concerned with connectedness in the sense that many people commonly travel between the two areas).
-Let’s filter those out.
+We will define a region as being well-connected if many people travel in and out of it.

+Let’s filter out all the irrelevant information not required for finding the well-connected regions.

 Let’s also filter out any flight paths with zero passengers (these flights are usually flights transporting packages).